KTH-RPL-Planiacs/sample_based_bcbf/README.md

 # CBFs for Sample-Based Beliefs

-This repository accompanies the paper **"Risk-Aware Robot Control in Dynamic Environments using Belief Control Barrier Functions"**, submitted to CDC 2025.
+This repository accompanies the paper ["Risk-Aware Robot Control in Dynamic Environments using Belief Control Barrier Functions"](https://arxiv.org/abs/2504.04097), submitted to CDC 2025.

 ## Installation